 Prices listed in CA$.

-The CSPort turntable fed a CSPort CMT 1 step-up transformer ($2,350) and C3EQM2 phono stage with its optional battery power supply ($18,250 for both).
-Electronics were handled by the Leonidas MY 25 integrated amplifier ($71,000), driving Audio Solutions Figaro M2 loudspeakers in a custom ART Martini Racing finish (from $20,570/pair).
-Cabling was a mix of Luna Cables Rouge and Hemmingway, while racks and platforms came from Graphite Audio and Ictra Design.
+The CSPort turntable fed a CSPort CMT 1 step-up transformer ($2475) and C3EQM2 phono stage with its optional battery power supply ($19,100) for both).
+Electronics were handled by the Pilium Leonidas MY 25 integrated amplifier ($71,000), driving Audio Solutions Figaro M2 loudspeakers in a custom ART Martini Racing finish (from $20,570/pair).
+Cabling was handled by Luna Cables from the Rouge series and Hemingway Audio, while stands and platforms were supplied by Ictra Design and Graphite Audio, the latter also providing isolation accessories.

 Leave a Reply